-Get ready for top-notch family fun as four Michigan communities heat up the season's minor league baseball craze.
-So, grab the kids and load up on those peanuts, caramel corn and hot dogs—it’s game time!
+Gear up for opening day with all its gala fanfare as the Detroit Tigers pitch another season of America’s favorite pastime.
+Or, get ready for more top-notch family fun as four Michigan communities heat up the season's minor league baseball craze.
+Grab the kids and load up on those peanuts, caramel corn and hot dogs--its game time!

 The city of Grand Rapids boasts the West Michigan Whitecaps--a Detroit Tigers Single-A affiliate.
-Since the team was established in 1994 and since its first season, the Whitecaps have broken minor league attendance records, captured five Midwest League titles and played host to millions of families looking for good-old fashion family summer fun.
-Home games are played at Fifth Third Ballpark, with a seating capacity of 10,000.
+Since the team was established in 1994 and since its first season, the Whitecaps have broken several minor league attendance records, captured five Midwest League titles and played host to millions of families looking for good-old fashion family summer fun.
+Home games are played at Fifth Third Ballpark.

 The Great Lakes Loons--Michigan's newest team--plays its home games at their 5,500-seat Midland ballpark, Dow Diamond.
-Mascot Lou E. Loon, with the shorebird's distinctive red eyes and handsome stripes, pumps up the fans during 70-game home schedule.
+Mascot Lou E. Loon, with the shorebird's distinctive red eyes and handsome stripes, pumps up the fans during home games.